Readers Question: What is the UK’s target for economic growth?

 Growth vs Inflation

-There is a trade off between growth and inflation.
-By targeting low inflation (2%) this may require higher interest rates and higher taxes.
-Therefore if government and Bank of England stuck to its inflation target it may cause a trade off of lower economic growth.
+There is a trade-off between growth and inflation.
+By targeting low inflation (2%), this may require higher interest rates and higher taxes.
+Therefore if the government and Bank of England stuck to its inflation target, it may cause a trade-off of lower economic growth.

 Budget Deficit vs Growth

 Another trade off governments face is that between economic growth and reducing the budget deficit.
 By targeting a reduction in the budget deficit, (government spending cuts) we are likely to get slower economic growth.